 In 1985, Mark played one of the stylized Koken in Harold Prince’s production of Madama Butterfly at Chicago’s Lyric Opera.
 One evening, as he was coming to work, the stage manager approached him and said “Mr. Prince and I were talking about you today”.
 Mark’s little ears perked up as he waited to hear words of encouragement or advice from one of the greatest showmen of the twentieth century.
 The stage manager smiled and said “He said you seem like a nice guy”.
 Well, it was not what he expected, but he thought it was better than not being noticed, so Mark added the endorsement to the top of his theatrical resume, where it remains to this day.
 Over the years, Mark has worked with the Body Politic Theatre, The Chicago Theatre of the Deaf, The Dream Theatre, Bible Story Theatre, AnimArt Puppet Theatre, and The Acting Group in Holland Michigan.
 He was also the mascot for the Chicago Bulls and White Sox.
 In Richmond, he has appeared in Three Penny productions of The Man That Corrupted Hadleyburg, Horrors, and The Hunchback of Notre Dame.
 Mark is the massage therapist at Montpelier Family Chiropractic and owns a tree farm in Beaverdam with his wife, Kathy Freise.

 Ann Graham Davis is thrilled to be a part of the 3 Penny Theatre company, where she has performed in Horrors and Hunchback of Notre Dame.
-Ann is the Artistic Director of River City Community Players (formerly Huguenot Community Players) where she has directed Sylvia; The Gift Exchange; The Dining Room; Christmas with the Goblins; Driving Miss Daisy; and Steel Magnolias; and acted in Mrs. Parliament’s Night Out; On Golden Pond; Our Town; Kiss the Moon, Kiss the Sun; Harvey; and Rednecks, White Gloves and Blue Suede Shoe.
-Ann has also directed at CAT Theatre (When There’s a Will and the Red Eye 10s International Play Festival for three years) and acted with On-the-Air Radio Players and Whistle Stop Theatre.
+Ann has been seen recently on the stage at CAT Theatre in Ripcord and The Diviners.
+She has also directed there with When There’s a Will and the Red Eye 10s International Play Festival for three years.
+Ann is the Artistic Director of River City Community Players (formerly Huguenot Community Players) where she has directed A Little Piece of Heaven; Sylvia; The Gift Exchange; The Dining Room; Christmas with the Goblins; Driving Miss Daisy; and Steel Magnolias; and acted in Mrs. Parliament’s Night Out; On Golden Pond; Our Town; Kiss the Moon, Kiss the Sun; Harvey; and Rednecks, White Gloves and Blue Suede Shoe.
+She has also acted with On-the-Air Radio Players and Whistle Stop Theatre.
 Many, many years ago Ann worked at Wolf Trap Farm Park for the Performing Arts, Florida Studio Theatre, the Old Globe Theatre in San Diego, and Ohio Valley Summer Theatre.

 Brandy Samberg is pleased to be part of the 3 Penny Theatre company.
 She takes great passion in her art, finding utter joy in bringing stories to life.
 Brandy joined 3 Penny Theatre in 2016, playing Esmeralda in The Hunchback of Notre Dame.
 Other favorite Richmond credits include As You Like (Celia/Phebe/Adam, Bard Unbound), Sylvia (Sylvia, Huguenot Community Players), The Dining Room (Company, Huguenot Community Players), Our Town (Emily, Huguenot Community Players), Father of the Bride (Kay Banks, Henrico Theatre Company), When There’s a Will (Florine, Chamberlayne Actors Theatre), and Ripcord (Colleen, Chamberlayne Actors Theatre).
 She is a stay-at-home mother to three beautiful children and thanks her family for their love and support.